mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Considerations for mapping QUIC feedback into *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}}) are:

-* *Fraction lost*: When RTP packets are carried in QUIC datagrams, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
+* *Fraction lost*: When RTP packets are carried in QUIC DATAGRAMs, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
 The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
 Later packets